Important Information about Coronavirus COVID-19

 Commonwealth Oral & Facial Surgery is committed to providing a safe environment for you, as well as all of our other patients and staff.

-We are happy to announce our offices are open!
 The health and safety of our patients and our staff is our number one priority.
 With that in mind, we will be continuing all protective measures following the Center for Disease Control the American Dental Association, and the Virginia Dental Association guidelines for cleanliness, disinfection, and sterilization.

-We have reconfigured our schedules to allow for more time for cleaning in-between patients.
 Social distancing, face masks, and hand washing are now, and for the foreseeable future, an integral part of our everyday lives.

-We believe that with careful planning, social distancing in our waiting rooms, staggered appointment times, and thorough exam/procedure room cleaning between appointments, that it is once again safe to provide elective surgeries.
+We believe that with careful planning, social distancing in our waiting rooms, and thorough exam/procedure room cleaning between appointments, that it is once again safe to provide elective surgeries.
 We have also expanded our Teledentistry virtual appointment capabilities to allow patients to have consultations in the comfort of their homes and reducing visits to the office.
 Learn more about scheduling Teledentistry appointments here.

 We are here for you and if you have concerns about any symptoms of COVID-19 (respiratory distress, fever, and shortness of breath), or recently traveled to an area where COVID-19 is known to be prevalent, please contact our office before coming in.